What is the Escapery?

 Kathryn Kruse received her MFA in Creative Writing from the University of Nevada, Las Vegas.
 She holds a BA in English with a certificate in Creative Writing from University of Wisconsin-Madison.
 While at UNLV she taught writing, ran collaborative art project, acted as the coordinator for the writing program, and founded and curated the NeonLit reading series.
 She believes deeply that writers need communities and artistic partnership to succeed.
 Her work is published, among other places, in Indiana Review, The Manchester Review, I Hope You’re Feeling Better Collaborative Exhibition and The Adirondack Review.

-Haldane C. King earned his Master of the Fine Arts degree in Writing and Consciousness from the California Institute of Integral Studies in 2012.
+Haldane C. King is the curator, emcee, and coordinator for a new literary reading series hosted in Oakland’s fabulous Octopus Literary Salon.
+He earned his Master of the Fine Arts degree in Writing and Consciousness from the California Institute of Integral Studies in 2012.
 Since then he has been presenting his fantasy and science fiction tales at local readings while working on a collection of short stories.
 He currently works as a data analyst and helps bring literature to the people with the Why There Are Words Literary organization.

 Diane Glazman is an award-winning photographer and writer, as well as a successful developmental editor.
 Her written work — both fiction and nonfiction — has appeared in numerous publications including VICE LGBTQ, Calyx Journal, the NonBinary Review, Blood + Milk, and sparkle and blink.
 She holds an MFA in fiction from San Francisco State University.
 While at SFSU, she was a Student Artist-in-Residence at Recology (aka: the San Francisco Dump), for which she created a gallery show of visual and text-based artwork constructed from recycled and repurposed items brought to the dump’s public disposal area.
 As a freelance writer, she has written on an eclectic range of topics including LGBTQ issues, sexuality, finance, travel, health, Harley-Davidson motorcycles, Holocaust survivors, and the Yucca Mountain Nuclear Waste Repository.
 In her editing work, she combines a unique skill set as a writer, editor and creative writing teacher.
 Her clients include New York Times bestsellers and Amazon top sellers.
 She lives with her family in the San Francisco Bay Area and is a volunteer with the National Park Service’s Mounted Patrol in the Marin Headlands.